Skip to main content

 Taanvii Verma

-Taanvii is a sophomore Neuroscience major at UNC.
+Taanvii is a Senior Neuroscience major at UNC.
 She is interested in neuroimmunology and has focused on projects involving circulating hormones and cytokines in an animal model of chronic hypersensitivity following early life adversity.
 Taanvii plans to attend medical school after graduation.